Apollon77/daikin-controller-cloud/README.md

 ## Code-Usage example
 See example folder, check the settings (add your own IP at minimum!) and start it with `node example.js`.

+When getting or setting data you need to look at the complete data structure returned by the device.
+SO best go a "getData()" and check the structure.
+The getData/setData parameters mirror the structure.
+In fact you awlways eed to provide the first two levels, maybe a "path style third level".

 ## Issue reporting and enhancements
 * Create Issues here in Github
 * Provide PRs for actual changes and enhancements to code or documentation!